tysoncadenhead/backbone-on-express/README.md

 # Backbone on Express

-Backbone on Express is a MV* framework that leverages Backbone.js for the client-side and server-side with some help from the Express framework.
+Backbone on Express is a MV* framework that leverages [Backbone.js](http://backbonejs.org/) for the client-side and server-side with some help from the [Express framework](http://expressjs.com/).
 The idea is to share as many components between the server-side and client-side as possible.
-It is currently in an early alpha stage, but documentation will be coming soon.

 # Installation